 Ridiculous 7'8' wingspan

 Must bulk up and get stronger

-Physicality makes him take tough shots
+Physicality forces him take tough shots

 Doesn’t always sprint floor

 Tendency to get in foul trouble